Aayush-Chourasiya/Tata_1_mg_Project/README.md

 | **Other Excel file** | This will provide the raw files after web scraping |
 | **Project Prestation** | This file have the dashboards and insights of the project. |

+## Description
+- Performed web scraping and conducted examination & analysis of homeopathic medicine data from Tata 1mg.
+- Computed the projected initial investment required for launching the store.
+- Created an interactive Excel-based dashboard to assist the client in optimal medicine selection for their store.
+- Tech stack - Python libraries Numpy, Pandas BeautifulSoup, Seaborn and Matplotlib, PowerBI, Excel, and SQL

 ##   Analysis

 - Number of medicine available of different benefit area.